Stakers-space/staking-scripts/monitor/validators_state/README.md

 This utility script monitors each pubkey from the list under `pubKeysList` param.
 See example list file [`public_keys_testlist.json`](https://raw.githubusercontent.com/Stakers-space/staking-scripts/main/monitor/validators_state/public_keys_testlist.json)

+## Supported networks:
+- Ethereum
+- Gnosis
+Network recognization is automatical, based on `deposit contract address` returned from [BeaconChain client API](https://github.com/Stakers-space/staking-scripts/tree/main/api_general/beacon-client).

+> [!NOTE]
+> This util allows to track status of your validators on your own.
+If you prefer external monitoring, you can just simply set your pubkeys at [https://stakers.space/account](https://stakers.space/account) service.
+All sensitive data are encrypted.

 ## Installation
 - Check the `validators_state_checker.js` script
 ```